 How to get to and from the airport in Athens

-By Bus: You can take the 24-hour express bus X95 to Syntagma Square (the main square in Athens) / it costs 5,50 euros/traveling time is 60 min depending on the traffic.
+By Bus: You can take the 24-hour express bus X95 to Syntagma Square (the main square in Athens) / it costs 5,50 euros/traveling time is 60 minutes, depending on the traffic.

-By Metro: Line 3 runs every 30 minutes from around 6: 30 am to 23:30 pm/it costs 10 euros/ traveling time 40 min.
+By Metro: Line 3 runs every 30 minutes from around 6:30 am to 23:30 pm/it costs 9 euros/ traveling time 40 min.

-By Taxi: You will find a taxi stand outside of the arrivals/ cost: (05:00-24:00):40 €, (24:00-05:00):55 €, traveling time 30 to 40 min depending on traffic.
+By Taxi: You will find a taxi stand outside of the arrivals/ cost: (05:00-24:00):40 €, (24:00-05:00):55 €, traveling time 30 to 40 minutes depending on traffic.

-My personal recommendation is to pre-book a Taxi By Welcome Pick-Ups: Book your private transfer online and have your driver waiting for you at the airport/cost (05:00-24:00) 47€, (24:00-05:00):59 € / traveling time 30 to 40 minutes depending on traffic.
+My personal recommendation is to pre-book a Taxi with Welcome Pick-Ups: Book your private transfer online and have your driver waiting for you at the airport/cost (05:00-24:00) 46€, (24:00-05:00), 61 € / traveling time of 30 to 40 minutes, depending on traffic.
 For more information and to book your private transfer, check here.

-If you are a cruise passenger, you can read here how to get from Athens airport to the city center.
+If you are a cruise passenger, you can read here how to get from the Athens airport to the city center.

 One Day Athens Itinerary Map